turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-1-tests.md

 - [x] US1-UDF-8: It should display the correct fields for registration when correct config prop provided
 - [x] US1-UDF-9: It should call onSubmit with the correct details when the submit button is clicked

+## Authentication service tests (AHS)

+- [x] US1-AHS-1: It should call axios post with the correct url and payload
+- [ ] US1-AHS-2: It should throw err if post rejects with standard error object
+- [ ] US1-AHS-3: It should throw err?.response?.data where validation error received
+- [ ] US1-AHS-4: It should return response data where axios resolves

 ## Integration Tests (INT)

 - [x] US1-INT-1: It should display a registration form when the registration button is clicked